23/DeveloperDocumentation/index.md

 * [/api/photo/delete](photo-delete): Delete a photo or video.
 * [/api/photo/frame](photo-frame): Extract a single frame of a video clip as a JPEG image.
 * [/api/photo/get-replace-token](photo-get-replace-token): Get a token for browser-based and non-authenticated replace of photos, thumbnails and videos.
+* [/api/photo/get-transcoding-progress](photo-get-transcoding-progress): Get the transcoding progress of a specific video.
 * [/api/photo/get-upload-token](photo-get-upload-token): Get a token for browser-based and non-authenticated uploading.
 * [/api/photo/list](photo-list): List and search through photos and videos.
 * [/api/photo/rate](photo-rate): Rate a photo or video.